ROGER E. BISSELL, CHRIS MATTHEW SCIABARRA, EDWARD W. YOUNKINS, EDS.

 coedited by Roger E. Bissell, Chris Matthew Sciabarra, and Edward W. Younkins.

 It features chapters from nineteen contributors---leading scholars in aesthetics,

 business, economics, higher education, history, the humanities, law, philosophy,

 politics, psychology, and social theory.
 Its writers offer a diversity of

 perspectives, under the Big Tent that is "dialectical libertarianism."

 The anthology explores the ways in which the defense of liberty can be bolstered by use of a dialectical method---that is a mode of analysis devoted to grasping the full context of philosophical, cultural, and social factors requisite to the sustenance of human freedom.

 For those interested in purchasing the hardcover or e-book editions of The Dialectics of Liberty at a 30% discount, download the promotional flyer here.
-And for those seeking a deeply discounted version of the paperback edition of this book, see here.
-Visit the Lexington Books website, Google Books, Amazon.com for additional information.
+And for those seeking a deeply discounted version of the paperback edition of this book, go to the Center for a Stateless Society Counter-Economic Store.
+See also the Lexington Books website, Google Books, Amazon.com for additional purchase information.

 From February 16, 2020 through June 20, 2020, the anthology was the subject of a systematic Facebook discussion group ("The Dialectics of Liberty"), in which seventeen of the nineteen contributors to the volume discusssed their chapters and replied to comments and questions with regard to their work.
 Some of that discussion is archived at the Facebook Discussion link below.